 Oregon Metal Buildings: Prefab Sheds, Garages, Storage & Cabin Kits

-Hundreds of Oregonians have turned to SteelMaster when they need a durable, cost effective steel building.
-Whether you live on the coast, mountains or grasslands, we have a model to fit your needs and knowledgeable teams who can guide you through the entire process.
+Hundreds of Oregonians have turned to SteelMaster when they need a durable, cost-effective steel building.
+Whether you live on the coast, mountains, or grasslands, we have a model to fit your needs and knowledgeable teams who can guide you through the entire process.

 Environmental sustainability and eco-friendliness are very important to Oregonians—the state recently ranked second in a list of 2018’s ‘greenest’ states.

-Whether you’re looking to build a green home or sustainable workshop, you can count on SteelMaster’s building specialists to help you design an eco-friendly building.
+Whether you’re looking to build a green home or a sustainable workshop, you can count on SteelMaster’s building specialists to help you design an eco-friendly building.

 All SteelMaster buildings are made of at least 80 percent recycled steel and are covered in Energy Star-rated Galvalume Plus coating, which reduces energy consumption by reflecting heat.
 This keeps your building cool in the summer and warm in the winter.